Karl Lawton: 2020

 Lawton played 18 games for New Zealand in the 2020 NRL season as the club missed out on the finals.
 On 21 December, Lawton suffered an Achilles injury at training which meant he would miss most of the 2021 NRL season.

 2021

 On 14 March, Manly-Warringah signed Lawton on a two-year deal.

 Lawton made his club debut for Manly-Warringah against Parramatta in round 11 of the 2021 NRL season.
-He scored a try and was sent to the sin bin during Manly's 28-6 victory.
+He scored a try and was sent to the sin bin during Manly's 28–6 victory.

 Lawton played 16 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

 2022

-In round 8 of the 2022 NRL season, Lawton was sent off for a dangerous lifting tackle in Manly's 40-22 loss against South Sydney.
+In round 8 of the 2022 NRL season, Lawton was sent off for a dangerous lifting tackle in Manly's 40–22 loss against South Sydney.
 Lawton was later suspended for four matches over the incident.

 On 7 June, Lawton was ruled out for rest of the 2022 NRL season with an ACL injury.

+2023

+Lawton was limited to only ten games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+On 4 December 2023, it was reported that he had signed for the London Broncos in the Super League.

+2024

+On 18 April, it was announced that Lawton had signed a two-year deal to join North Queensland ahead of the 2025 NRL season.

+Lawton played a total of 24 matches for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+2025

+Lawton played eleven games for North Queensland in the 2025 NRL season as the club finished 12th on the table.